UPDATE: Researching Cameroonian Law

 By Charles Manga Fombad

-Charles Manga Fombad is a Professor of law and Head of the Department of Public Law, Faculty of Law, University of Pretoria.
-He holds a Licence en Droit (University of Yaounde), LL.M. and Ph.
+Charles Manga Fombad is a Professor of law and Head of the Comparative African Constitutional Law, Institute for International and Comparative Law in Africa, Faculty of Law, University of Pretoria.
+He holds a Licence en Droit (University of Yaoundé), LL.M. and Ph.
 D. (University of London) and a Diploma in Conflict Resolution (University of Uppsala).
 He was, from 2003-2006, Professor Honorarius of the Department of Jurisprudence, School of Law, University of South Africa.
-Professor Fombad is the author of 8 books and has published more than 50 articles in international refereed journals, more than a dozen book chapters as well as numerous other publications and conference papers.
+Professor Fombad is the author of 8 books and has published more than 80 articles in international refereed journals, more than two dozen book chapters as well as numerous other publications and conference papers.
 In 2003, Professor Fombad received the Bobbert Association Prize for the best first article in the Journal for Juridical Science.
 He was also awarded the Wedderburn Prize in 2003 for a paper that appeared in the “Modern Law Review.”
 For three years, 2004, 2005 and 2007, Professor Fombad received the special commendation award from the University of Botswana Research Awards Committee as runner up on each occasion to the University Researcher of the Year.
 He is a member of the editorial board of several international journals.
 He was the founding Editor-in-Chief of the “University of Botswana Law Journal” (2005-2009) and Consultant Editor of the “BIAC Journal of Business, Management and Training.”
 Professor Fombad’s research interests are in legal history, torts, media law, comparative constitutional law, and international law.

 Table of Contents

 Cameroon, with a total land area of 475,440 square kilometers, is located in Western Africa, bordering the Atlantic Ocean, Equatorial Guinea, Gabon and the Republic of Congo to the South, Central African Republic and Chad to the east, Lake Chad to the north and Nigeria to the west.
-The population of 19,406,100 (January 2010 estimates), is made up of an extraordinary diversity of about 250 tribes speaking at least 280 different indigenous languages.
+The population of 23,109,871 (January 2015 estimates), is made up of an extraordinary diversity of about 250 tribes which spoke least 285 different indigenous languages (280 of which are living and 5 extinct).
 To this complex mix is superimposed a bi-cultural division between a minority Anglophone community from the former British trust territory of Southern Cameroons, who make up about 20% of the population and occupy two of the ten administrative regions in the country, and a dominant Francophone community from the former French Cameroun who make up 80% of the population and occupy the rest of the eight administrative regions.
 The English and French languages are constitutionally recognized as the official languages, though most official communications are usually in the dominant French language.
 However, Pidgin English, a common lingua franca in English-speaking West Africa, is widely spoken in the Anglophone regions and in some of the major towns in the Francophone regions, which have a substantial Anglophone community.